Exabyte-io/materials-designer/README.md

         - Toggle axes
     - Adjusting materials
         - add/remove/select atoms
-        - multiple selection with drag-and-drop

 ## Installation

-Tested with `Node` v14.19.3.
-The corresponding version(s) of npm should be fine, tested with v6.4.19.
+Run with `Node` v14.19.3, tested with `Node` v14.19.3.
+The corresponding version(s) of npm should be fine, tested with v6.4.1.
 We recommend using `nvm` for version management.

-### From source

-Materials Designer can be installed from source as follows:
+Materials Designer can be installed from source as follow:

 ```bash
 git clone git@github.com:Exabyte-io/materials-designer.git